moby/moby/docs/sources/reference/commandline/cli.md

 To run the daemon with [systemd socket activation](http://0pointer.de/blog/projects/socket-activation.html), use `docker -d -H fd://`.
-Using `fd://`{.docutils .literal} will work perfectly for most setups but you can also specify individual sockets too `docker -d -H fd://3`.
+Using `fd://` will work perfectly for most setups but you can also specify individual sockets too `docker -d -H fd://3`.
 If the specified socket activated files aren’t found then docker will exit.
 You can find examples of using systemd socket activation with docker and